Sürgün

-The practice was also used to enforce population exchanges such as the Balkan population exchanges in 1913 and the periodic exchanges between the new Republic of Turkey and Greece in 1923.
+The practice was also used to enforce population exchanges such as the Balkan population exchanges in 1913 and the exchanges between the new Republic of Turkey and Greece in 1923.

 Exile as a Tool

 At its height, the Ottoman Empire spanned over the entirety of Anatolia and ruled over many different cultures and peoples.
 Mass migrations would often be used as a tool to settle political unrest and to bolster Ottoman presence in areas.
 During the expansionist reign of Mehmet I forced migration was used as a method of strengthening border regions and exerting influence in newly conquered areas.

 With Mehmet's takeover of Constantinople in 1453.
 Mehmet also brought in a large population from previous outlying Ottoman cities.

 In 1356 Sultan Orhan displaced a large group of "dark skinned Arab nomadic households" or "kara göçer arap evleri" to the newly subjugated region of Rumeli at the request of his son Suleiman Pasha, in order to better secure a fortress captured in Thrace so he could move forward.

 Movements like this where commonplace through the expansion of the empire.